Click here to Skip to main content

 Summary

-This is a VERY basic intro to Ember, but it hopefully gives a 5-minute intro in order for you to evaluate whether you want to take things further.
+This is a VERY basic introduction to Ember, but it hopefully gives a 5-minute introduction in order for you to evaluate whether you want to take things further.
 It’s early days but shows great potential to support really rich applications – with minimal boilerplate code.
 And you can use as much or as little of the framework as you like – as we’ve seen here.
 Hope it helps!

 The full code is: